wacncontent/CustomizeTool/removeCommentOutput2/articles/storsimple/storsimple-deployment-walkthrough-u1.md

 Backups provide point-in-time protection of volumes and improve recoverability while minimizing restore times.
 You can take two types of backup on your StorSimple device: local snapshots and cloud snapshots.
 Each of these backup types can be **Scheduled** or **Manual**.

-Perform the following steps in the Management Portal to create a scheduled backup.
+Perform the following steps in the Azure Management Portal to create a scheduled backup.

 [AZURE.INCLUDE [storsimple-take-backup](../../includes/storsimple-take-backup.md)]